z4kn4fein/stashbox/docs/docs/configuration/registration-configuration.md

 <Tabs>
 <TabItem value="ReplaceExisting" label="ReplaceExisting">

-Indicates that the container should replace an existing registration with the current one (based on [implementation type](/docs/getting-started/glossary#service-type--implementation-type) and name).
+Indicates whether the container should replace an existing registration with the current one (based on [implementation type](/docs/getting-started/glossary#service-type--implementation-type) and name).
 If there's no existing registration in place, the actual one will be added to the registration list.
 ```cs
 container.Register<ILogger, ConsoleLogger>(options => options
     .ReplaceExisting());